 A shifter Up&Down is also part of the game but only as an option on the Fireblade.
 To have it in series, it is necessary to type in the more advanced versions SP or SP2.

 Active ABS, Ride-by-Wire, Traction Control, engine brake, anti-wheeling, 3 engine maps – The CBR has refueled.
 And to facilitate the management of all these people, the pilot has the choice between 3 driving modes called RMSS.

 It happens at the level of the dashboard.
-Brand new, it refers to the rank of sympathetic memory the previous LCD unit with multiple information.
+It refers to the rank of sympathetic memory the previous LCD block with multiple information.
 Here, it is a color TFT screen that adapts to the ambient light and offers 3 display modes.
 The mode "City" to have access to the RMSS sub-modes, the "Track" to add some information (lap time, laps completed, and difference from the best lap), and the mode "Maintenance" where a digital tachometer, the gear engaged, the throttle opening, the engine temperature and the battery voltage are displayed.

 Let’s take a closer look at "City" to see how the RMSS accommodates the different piloting aids.
 The CBR 1000 RR can be driven according to the laws "Track", "Pleasure" and "City".
 The names overlap but you will understand.

 In mode "Track", all the power is there, with linear acceleration and minimal traction control and engine brake intervention;

 In mode "Pleasure", the system models the power in the first 3 gears, has little effect on traction control and more consistently on engine braking:

 In mode "City", the pilot is entitled to an increase in average power on the first 4 gears and a strong intervention on the traction control and the engine brake.